JacksonFrank/best_neighborhood_pittsburgh/README.md

 Analysis:
 Our group decided to find the best neighborhood by trying to find the cleanest/most environmentally friendly neighborhood.
 We accomplished this by looking at these specific metrics:

-Illegal Dumpsites: the amount of illegal dumpsites in each neighborhood
+Illegal Dumpsites: the amount of illegal dumpsites in each neighborhood (picked the one with the least) East Libery and Springdale
-Trees: the amount of trees in each neighborhood Particulate Matter: a measurement of air particulates/pollution in each neighborhood
+Trees: the amount of trees in each neighborhood(picked the neighborhoods that ranked in the top) Squirrel Hill North Particulate Matter: a measurement of air particulates/pollution in each neighborhood (picked the neighborhoods that had the least.
+Chartiers City Upper Lawrenceville

+We concluded this by ranking each neighborhood for each metric (based of its position), adding those rankings up, and seeing who had the smallest sum.
+We excluded neighborhoods who didn't appear in all of the metrics

+Highland Park and East Liberty are the cleanest neighborhoods in Pittsburgh according to our matric.